-- (i) Fish stocking by the California Department of Fish and Game; - (j) Division of existing multiple family or single-family residences into common-interest ownership and subdivision of existing commercial or industrial buildings, where no physical changes occur which are not otherwise exempt; - (k) Demolition and removal of individual small structures listed in this subdivision; - (1) One single-family residence.
+- (i) Fish stocking by the California Department of Fish and Game; - (j) Division of existing multiple family or single-family residences into common-interest ownership and subdivision of existing commercial or industrial buildings, where no physical changes occur which are not otherwise exempt;

+- (k) Demolition and removal of individual small structures listed in this subdivision: - (1) One single-family residence.
 In urbanized areas, up to three single-family residences may be demolished under this exemption. - (2) A duplex or similar multifamily residential structure.
 In urbanized areas, this exemption applies to duplexes and similar structures where not more than six dwelling units will be demolished. - (3) A store, motel, office, restaurant, or similar small commercial structure if designed for an occupant load of 30 persons or less.
 In urbanized areas, the exemption also applies to the demolition of up to three such commercial buildings on sites zoned for such use. - (4) Accessory (appurtenant) structures including garages, carports, patios, swimming pools, and fences. - (I) Minor repairs and alterations to existing dams and appurtenant structures under the supervision of the Department of Water Resources. - (m)Conversion of a single family residence to office use. - (n) Installation, in an existing facility occupied by a medical waste generator, of a steam sterilization unit for the treatment of medical waste generated by that facility provided that the unit is installed and operated in accordance with the Medical Waste Management Act (Section 117600, et seq., of the Health and Safety Code) and accepts no offsite waste. - (o) Use of a single-family residence as a small family day care home, as defined in Section 1596.78 of the Health and Safety Code.

-The project contemplated by this Development Agreement includes only minor interior alterations to the subject property.
-No major construction or expansion of the facility or use is proposed.
+The project contemplated by the development agreement and amended and restated Development Agreement includes only minor interior alterations to the subject property.
+No major construction or expansions of facility or uses are proposed.
 Further, the activities, including manufacturing, will occur in a facility located within the City's commercial or manufacturing zones.
 These zones were previously analyzed for environmental impacts with the approval of the City's Zoning Ordinance and General Plan.
 Impacts were evaluated based on the anticipated activities likely to occur in such zones (i.e., Manufacturing in M-2 Heavy Manufacturing).
 Commercial cannabis activities are like in nature to those uses allowed by right currently existing or allowed in the zones in which commercial cannabis activities are proposed.
 Therefore, there is no nexus between commercial cannabis activities and additional significant environmental impacts in the zones that allow such activities.

-While the Planning Commission expressed general concerns for potential environmental impacts, there were no compelling verbal or written testimony from the public, other agencies or the Planning Commission that identified any specific potential environmental impact.
 CEQA requires that a Lead Agency have substantial evidence in the light of the whole record to determine that a project may have a significant impact on the environment.
 CEQA Section15064(b) further clarifies how a Lead Agency must make this determination by adding, "[T]he determination of whether a project may have a significant effect on the environment calls for the careful judgement on the part of the public agency involved, based to the extent possible on scientific and factual data."
 Section 15064 (e) further advises: